 Good to know:

-- Continued DNA synthesis can produce multiple single stranded DNA copies of the original DNA in a continuous Head To Tail series called Concatemer.
+- Continued DNA synthesis can produce multiple single-stranded DNA copies of the original DNA in a continuous Head To Tail series called Concatemer.

 To produce DNA from the single strand (the red one)

-- RNA polymerase and DNA polymerase III then replicate the single stranded origin (SSO) DNA to make another double stranded circle.
+- RNA polymerase and DNA polymerase III then replicate the single-stranded origin (SSO) DNA to make another double-stranded circle.

-- DNA ligase joins the ends making another molecule of double stranded circular DNA.
+- DNA ligase joins the ends making another molecule of double-stranded circular DNA.

-The Rolling Circle Mechanism has been successfully used for amplification of DNA from very small amounts of starting material.
+The Rolling Circle Mechanism has been successfully used for the amplification of DNA from very small amounts of starting material.